nerdschoolbergen/all-about-testing-code/exercise-4/README.md

 ![tdd1](../images/tdd6.PNG)

-Back in ``CalculatorTest`` I add the last line, the assert for the result.
+Back in ``CalculatorTest`` I add the last line, then assert for the result.

 ![tdd1](../images/tdd7.PNG)